rayvermey/CI/README.md

    PASSWORD = The password for your USER

+4) 	poweroff and change boot order from cd to disk if you are in a vm situation, otherwise remove usb/installation medium boot up and login under account and password given when install.sh was ran!

-4) AUR packages are installed by yay , edit the file AUR to have the right AUR packages installed
+	AUR packages are installed by yay , edit the file AUR to have the right AUR packages installed

+	edit and run postinstall.sh

 5) I am a huge fan of the DUSK windowmanager so that is the one installed.
    Ofcourse you can change that later